Prag8855/aab/content/guides/german-health-insurance/when-unemployed.md

 ## If you just moved to Germany

 - **If you move from another [EU](/glossary/European%20Union) country**
     Your [health insurance from your home country](/guides/german-health-insurance#insurance-from-other-eu-countries) usually covers you until you start making money.
 You can get [free health insurance](/guides/german-health-insurance#free-health-insurance) from your parents or your spouse.
-Otherwise, you can get [public](/glossary/gesetzliche%20Krankenversicherung) or [private](/glossary/private%20Krankenversicherung) health insurance.
+Otherwise, you can get [public](/glossary/gesetzliche%20Krankenversicherung), [private](/glossary/private%20Krankenversicherung) or [expat](/glossary/Expat%20health%20insurance) health insurance.
 - **If you move from a non-[EU](/glossary/European%20Union) country**
     You can use your [expat health insurance](/glossary/Expat%20health%20insurance) until you start working or studying.
-You usually need [public](/glossary/gesetzliche%20Krankenversicherung) or [private](/glossary/private%20Krankenversicherung) for your [resident permit](/glossary/Aufenthaltstitel) application.
 You can get [free health insurance](/guides/german-health-insurance#free-health-insurance) from your parents or your spouse.

 **[Health insurance for a residence permit application ➞](/guides/german-health-insurance/for-a-visa-application#for-a-residence-permit)**